-I’ve had to make some difficult decisions while planning our bathroom renovation, but choosing the fixtures was simple: I wanted Kohler.
-Everyone I encountered during the planning process (including plumbers, plumbing supply and bathroom reno store employees, and random old dudes at The Home Depot who do not work there but feel compelled to share their wisdom/chat me up) insisted that the quality can’t be beat.
+I’ve had to make some difficult decisions while planning our bathroom renovation, but choosing the fixtures was simple: I wanted Kohler Purist fixtures.
+I love the clean, modern look and everyone I encountered during the planning process (including plumbers, plumbing supply and bathroom reno store employees, and random old dudes at The Home Depot who do not work there but feel compelled to share their wisdom/chat me up) insisted that the quality of Kohler can’t be beat.
 That was all I needed to hear, because I’ve been drooling over the Kohler ads in my home decor magazines for years.

-Handy Hubby and I chose the Purist line because it has a simple, mid-century modern inspired look that we love – and it complements our interior door hardware.
+Handy Hubby and I chose the Kohler Purist fixtures because the entire Purist line has a simple, mid-century modern inspired look that we love – and it complements our interior door hardware.
 Even though mixing metals and styles is trendy right now, give me matching metals any day.
 In a small home like ours, the coordination helps create the cohesive, streamlined, airy space I crave.

 One of the best features is the drain plug control, which you operate by twisting the cover for the overflow – this means no reaching in to a scungy tub to pull a drain cord!
 In my mind, that is what total luxury looks like.

-I have seen a lot of people (like Emily Henderson) use the Kohler Purist line in the brushed gold, so ordering the vibrant brushed nickel was a gamble because I hadn’t seen it in person or even on any design blogs.
+I have seen a lot of people (like Emily Henderson) use the Kohler Purist fixtures in the brushed gold, so ordering the vibrant brushed nickel was a gamble because I hadn’t seen it in person or even on any design blogs.
 Happily, I wasn’t disappointed – it’s beautiful!
 The brushed nickel on some cheaper faucets at the home improvement store really varies and some have a really yellow cast.
 This finish is perfect – exactly what you would expect from a high quality, brushed nickel finish.
-It’s been really easy to clean, too: I just wipe it down gently with water and buff dry with a towel to ensure there are no water spots.
-It takes seconds and there are no harsh cleaners involved.
-I am just thrilled!

 In these photos you can get a better sense of the beautiful shimmer and organic feel of my tile choice – and it’s so easy to clean, thanks to the large size and minimal grout lines.